What's on

 Scribblers writers’ group

-• Urmston Library, third Saturday of the month 1:00pm to 1:30pm.
-Everyone welcome!
+• Urmston Library, third Saturday of the month 1pm to 1:30pm.
+Everyone welcome

 Altrincham writers' group

-Need a space to work on your creative writing?
-Want to meet other local writers?
-Our drop-in sessions are a place to share your writing with others or write independently, with optional prompts for inspiration.
+Need a space to work on your creative writing and want to meet other local writers then drop-in sessions are a place to share your writing with others or write independently, with optional prompts for inspiration.

 Family history